Candiacervus

-They were traditionally considered to be related to the giant Irish elk, with some experts regarding Candiacervus as a subgenus of Megaloceros.
-However, van der Geer (2018) finds them closer to Dama.

 Taxonomy

 The Cretan deer is a typical example of taxonomical problems involving endemic insular mammals, due to the much larger variety than on the mainland, and the strong endemism.
 This obscures taxonomy, because many endemic features of Candiacervus are not unique but are found in other island deer as well, such as Cervus astylodon (Ryukyu Islands) and Hoplitomeryx (Southern Italy).

 De Vos (1979, 1984, 1996) identified eight morphotypes into one genus (Candiacervus), whereas Capasso Barbato (1992) included the larger species, rethymnensis, major and dorothensis, in Cervus (subgenus Leptocervus) and the smaller species ropalophorus and cretensis in Megaloceros (subgenus Candiacervus), implying two different ancestors, and she also did not recognize sp.
 II with its three morphotypes, instead referring it to ropalophorus.
 A new paper published in 2018 rejected the conclusion of Capasso Barbato (1992) and formally named the three morphotypes of De Vos' Candiacervus sp.
 II C. devosi, C. listeri, and C. reumeri.

 On the nearby island of Karpathos, Kuss found deer which were, in his view, similar to the Cretan deer.
 Therefore, he grouped his species pygadiensis and cerigensis under the genus Candiacervus, but this needs further confirmation.
 As long as no direct link with Crete is attested, the deer genus of Karpathos is questioned, and better referred to as Cervus.